 Whether you choose a free domain with Bluehost or decide to use a domain name provider such as Name.com, you can search to see what is available.
 On Name.com just enter the name you are thinking of and see if it is available!

 If you wanted to buy a domain such as ‘lovesockso’ then you can go for the most generic and best domain lovesockso.com and the ending with dot.com is the American ending for websites.
 This ending (suffix) can be the best to get as it is the most widely appreciated.
-If you can get the dot.com version that buy it!
-Each country also has its own ending, so for the UK the suffix is co.uk and you could buy lovesockso.co.uk – if you are a UK business ie a locally based one and have no plan to be an international blogger then a co.uk or your country equivalent is fine.
-If you want to create a blogging business or other types of online business that you want to attract business internationally then I would choose a dot.com or a dot.co
+If you can get the dot.com version then buy it!
+Each country also has its own ending, so for the UK the suffix is co.uk and you could buy lovesockso.co.uk – if you are a UK business, i.e. a locally based one and have no plan to be an international blogger, then a co.uk or your country equivalent is fine.
+If you want to create a blogging business or other types of online business and you want to attract business internationally, then I would choose a dot.com or a dot.co

 Let me Explain How to do this